Your Link Building Checklist for Bing and Google

 With this link building checklist in hand, you’re one step closer to improving your backlink profile.
 But if you’re not up to the task of creating content, reaching out to influencers and engaging on social media, then you need expert help.

 At Squakia, we specialize in everything to do with brand building and search engine ranking.
-This includes local SEO, premium editorial links, fully-managed SEO services and keyword research & reporting.
+This includes local SEO, Google maps marketing campaigns, premium editorial links, fully-managed SEO services and keyword research & reporting.